movableink/styleguides/engineering/ember.md

   after computed properties.
 - Define your route/component/controller's action last, to provide a common place that actions can be found.
+- Avoid using setter functions for computed properties
-- Use the `get` and `set` syntax over the function syntax when defining computed properties.
+- Use the function syntax for defining computed properties.
+Only use the `get` and `set` syntax over the function syntax if you require a setter.

 ### Override init